kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 type ResourceFlavorSpec struct {
     ...

-  // TopologyName indicates the name of the topology for the ResourceFlavor.
+  // topologyName indicates topology for the TAS ResourceFlavor.
   // When specified, it enables scraping of the topology information from the
   // nodes matching to the Resource Flavor node labels.
   //